sugarcrmlabs/SystemData/README.md

 The System Data tool helps you export and import some of the data available in Sugar using JSON data files.

 ## Requirements
-It requires Sugar verion 7.8 or above, with the new CLI framework.<br />
+It requires Sugar version 7.8 or above, with the new CLI framework.<br />
 It requires to be able to run the Sugar CLI framework.

 ## Features